MarschmiLab/MarschmiLab.github.io/_posts/2025-01-14-CarpentriesWorkshop.md

 ## What are the Software Carpentries?

-The Carpentries are an international non-profit whose goal is to make coding inclusive and accessible.
-Their lessons are freely available and based on open-source coding languages.
+[The Carpentries](https://carpentries.org/) are an international non-profit whose goal is to make coding inclusive and accessible.
+Their lessons are freely available and based on open-source coding languages, which people from all over the world have contributed to and taught from.
 What makes Carpentries workshops unique is their focus on learner-centered pedagogy.
-Using evidence based tools like a color-coded sticky note system, live coding, and an instructor-helper-learner set-up, Carpentries workshops are interactive and supportive.
+Using evidence-based tools like a color-coded sticky note system, live coding, and an instructor-helper-learner set-up.
+Carpentries workshops are interactive and supportive.
 Mar and Gus are both certified Carpentries Instructors, and our lab hosts a coding workshop each year using the Carpentries approach and a [custom curriculum we developed](https://marschmilab.github.io/Cornell_Carpentries_Jan2025/).

-## What materials did you cover?
+## What materials did we cover?

+### Day 1: Intro to R, shell, and git/GitHub

 The first morning, Sophia Aredas (Schmidt Lab) introduced learners to R/RStudio, taught them to read data into R from files, and create beautiful plots with `ggplot2`.